 5.3.7 The one area that has greatly increased in recent years is the supply of horse livery facilities for people from the city to keep their horses.
-While this does not create employment, it does

-- provide income from land which would otherwise be difficult to farm due to the small field sizes.
-There are at least 4 of these operating within our boundary. - 5.3.8 There are currently no shops, schools, or public houses within our boundary.
+While this does not create employment, it does provide income from land which would otherwise be difficult to farm due to the small field sizes.
+There are at least 4 of these operating within our boundary.

+- 5.3.8 There are currently no shops, schools, or public houses within our boundary.
 Historically there was a school at Pateshall Village Hall, but this closed in the late 1950s.
-In the past, there was also a Post Office at The School House, Allensmore, a village shop in Cobhall Common, and a blacksmith at Goose Pool, Allensmore. - 5.3.9 In addition to farming, there are a number of small businesses being run from home or operating throughout the region.
-These include: - A groundworks and contracting business - Several home-based consultancies - Accountants - An events business specializing in pyrotechnics - A beansprout nursery - A farm-based engineering business - The cats' protection cattery - Dog kennels facility - A van sales business - A bed and breakfast business - A scrap metal business. - 5.3.10 Job opportunities are relatively limited in Allensmore, and the nearest are likely to be in Hereford, or further afield.
+In the past, there was also a Post Office at The School House, Allensmore, a village shop in Cobhall Common, and a blacksmith at Goose Pool, Allensmore.

+- 5.3.9 In addition to farming, there are a number of small businesses being run from home or operating throughout the region.
+These include:

+- A groundworks and contracting business

+- Several home-based consultancies

+- Accountants

+- An events business specializing in pyrotechnics

+- A beansprout nursery

+- A farm-based engineering business

+- The cats' protection cattery

+- Dog kennels facility

+- A van sales business

+- A bed and breakfast business

+- A scrap metal business.

+- 5.3.10 Job opportunities are relatively limited in Allensmore, and the nearest are likely to be in Hereford, or further afield.
 Most businesses require good infrastructure to survive, and if the proposed broadband fibre to premises in the Allensmore settlement is delivered in 2019/20 this could improve opportunities for working from home, or even the development of small business units.
-The advent of the University in Hereford could tie in with this. - 5.3.11 The Core Strategy supports the conversion of traditional agricultural buildings to support economic development in rural areas (Policy RA5), and appropriate rural diversification such as tourism (Policy RA6).
-There may be opportunities for small scale business growth in hi tech / professional industries in Allensmore linked to the proposed university and development at nearby Rotherwas, provided suitable accommodation and public transport are available. - 5.3.12 The responses to the Issues and Options consultation showed that 75% of respondents wanted to see a policy in Allensmore NDP supporting conversions of agricultural buildings to promote local economic development.
+The advent of the University in Hereford could tie in with this.

+- 5.3.11 The Core Strategy supports the conversion of traditional agricultural buildings to support economic development in rural areas (Policy RA5), and appropriate rural diversification such as tourism (Policy RA6).
+There may be opportunities for small scale business growth in hi tech / professional industries in Allensmore linked to the proposed university and development at nearby Rotherwas, provided suitable accommodation and public transport are available.

+- 5.3.12 The responses to the Issues and Options consultation showed that 75% of respondents wanted to see a policy in Allensmore NDP supporting conversions of agricultural buildings to promote local economic development.
 There was recognition of the need for the farming community to be able to diversify.
-There were also a number of comments relating to concerns local people have about such proposals and these included the following: - The need to limit proposals to small scale businesses and control pollution and traffic; and - The need to promote well designed schemes (taking architectural advice) and ensure appropriate scale. - 5.3.13 Draft Policy A6 has been prepared taking into account the responses to the Issues and Options consultation.
+There were also a number of comments relating to concerns local people have about such proposals and these included the following:

+- The need to limit proposals to small scale businesses and control pollution and traffic; and

+- The need to promote well designed schemes (taking architectural advice) and ensure appropriate scale.

+- 5.3.13 Policy A6 was prepared taking into account the responses to the Issues and Options consultation and further consultations.

-Draft Policy A6 - Conversion of Former Agricultural Buildings
+Policy A6 - Conversion of Former Agricultural Buildings

-The sensitive re-use of redundant or disused former agricultural buildings, including farmsteads, for residential or small-scale business use such as workshops, offices and studios will be supported where it does not lead to unacceptably high impact on local residents or on existing agricultural or commercial activities.
-The amenity of occupiers should not be adversely affected by existing agricultural practices such as dairy/poultry farming, muck spreading etc.
+The sensitive re-use of redundant or disused former agricultural or other rural buildings, including farmsteads, for residential or small-scale business use such as workshops, offices and studios will be supported where it does not lead to unacceptable impacts on local residents or on existing agricultural or commercial activities.
+The operation of existing agricultural or other commercial practices such as dairy/poultry farming, muck spreading etc. should not be adversely affected by new residential development and schemes should be designed to ensure that suitable mitigation is in place before first occupation.